Complete Withdrawal/Leave of Absence From Mines

 Guaranteed, Immediate Reentry:

-Guaranteed reentry to Mines for the immediate following term after a complete withdrawal (Standard Withdrawal or Hardship Withdrawal) is only possible if a student completely withdraws before or by the Course Withdrawal Deadline – approximately 13 weeks into the term (as explicitly noted on the Mines’ Academic Calendar).
+Guaranteed reentry to Mines for the immediate following term after a complete withdrawal (Standard Withdrawal or Hardship Withdrawal) is only possible if a student completely withdraws before or by the Course Withdrawal Deadline.
+UPDATE 4/1/2020: For the Spring 2020 semester (only), the Course Withdrawal Deadline is April 29, 2020.

 If a student wishes to return to Mines for the immediate following term (e.g., Fall to Spring, Spring to Summer, Summer to Fall) following a complete withdrawal requested after the Course Withdrawal Deadline , a student must submit a complete Petition to Return Following Withdrawal to the Dean of Student’s Office prior to the first scheduled class day of the immediate next term (noted as “Class Start” on the Mines Academic Calendar).
 Petition to Return Following Withdrawal instructions detailed below.

 Students looking to return to Mines are required to complete the Returning Undergraduate Student Form following one or more semester(s) (Fall or Spring) of non-attendance.
 Please contact Undergraduate Admissions for details.

 A submitted petition prompted by a complete withdrawal requested after the Course Withdrawal Deadline will be reviewed by the Associate Dean of Students (or designated representative).
 Approvals or denials of a student’s petition may be decided by the Associate Dean of Students.
 Students who wish to appeal a denial by the Associate Dean of Students may do so with the Dean of Students (or designated representative).
 Appeals are made by way of an email which asks for reconsideration of the denial, and must be requested within five business days of the denial.

 A submitted Petition to Return Following Withdrawal may necessitate appropriate documentation which clearly supports a student’s return.
 When relevant, Mines will engage the institution’s appropriate clinician or expert (medical or mental health) to help evaluate the student’s readiness to return, in consultation with the Associate Dean, including reviewing any non-Mines clinician documentation provided.

 Future Term Withdrawal: